Curriculum Intent

 Write programs that use techniques to make programs easier to understand

-Use different data types such as boolean and char within programs
+Use different data types such as Boolean and char within programs

 Identify different error types that occur during programming and correct those errors so that code works as intended